Killol14/Namaste-India/README.md

 * User Stories

-Pspective visitors
+Perspective visitors

-I created this website for families and potential visitors and first Time Travelling to TheIndia, as I couldn’t find a website that contained the information for the firsttime Travelling to india and wants know before travelling to the India.
+I created this website for families and potential first time travellers to India, as I couldn’t find a website that contained the information specifically for this demographic.

-I also believe that visitors who wish to ask more questions about the India befor they travel as I have created a contact form to submit with any questions and also I have created a Package Guide form where they can find out estimated price for travelling to India.
+I also believe that visitors may wish to ask more questions about India before they travel.
+I have created a contact form to submit any questions and also I have created a Package Guide form where they can find out estimated price for travelling to India.

 ## Wireframes